 Racism is prejudice on the basis of race; sexism on the basis of sex; speciesism on the basis of species.
 Substratism is prejudice on the basis of material substrate.
 We can expect to face a widespread intellectual and moral failure, individual and systematic, in which carbon-based entities, like human beings, receive preferential treatment at the expense of silicon-based entities.
 The prejudice attaches moral significance to the division between carbon and silicon substrate.

 Substratism, in many ways, is already taking hold.
 Consider this viral tweet:

 This is likely substratist.
 Here is why.
 Imagine someone in antebellum or reconstruction America asking, “Do black people deserve rights?”
 Now imagine someone responding, “Woah there.
 Let’s start with white people.”
 That would be racist.
 Unquestionably.
 Of course black people deserve rights.
-Pointing to unfortunate white people doesn’t change that.
+Pointing to unfortunate (or even oppressed) white people doesn’t change that.
 Likewise, if someone asked whether non-human animals deserve some rights and was met with “Woah there.
-Let’s start will humans,” that would be speciesist.
+Let’s start with humans,” that would be speciesist.

 Implicit in the prejudicial responses is the idea that some individuals deserve preferential treatment solely on the basis of their membership in certain groups.
 But the membership is not itself morally significant.